muratk5n/thirdwave/en/README.md

 ---

-Must transmit clean fuels.
-[Efficient](2019/03/wirespipes.html) and clean.
+Better to transmit clean fuels - [efficient](2019/03/wirespipes.html) and clean.

 NPR: "Keystone pipeline spills in Kansas, dirtying creek ..
 Mill Creek flows into the Little Blue River, which flows into the Big Blue